NYU-DiffusionMRI/RICE/README.md

 However, for O(b^2) a new tensor shows up: the diffusion covariance tensor, C, see Eq.
 (4).
 C is more general than kurtosis, actually it contains all the information of the kurtosis tensor plus some extra.

 ## Example use cases
-The [example_RICE](https://cai2r.net/resources/standard-model-of-diffusion-in-white-matter-the-smi-toolbox/](https://github.com/NYU-DiffusionMRI/RICE/blob/main/example_RICE.m) script shows some examples on how to run the full RICE fitting and also the minimal DKI and minimal RICE ones.
-We also provide example datasets for these, [check this link](https://cai2r.net/).
+The [example_RICE.m](https://github.com/NYU-DiffusionMRI/RICE/blob/main/example_RICE.m) script shows some examples on how to run the full RICE fitting and also the minimal DKI and minimal RICE ones.
+We provide example datasets for these, [check this link](https://cai2r.net/).

-Briefly, the usage is:
+Briefly, the basic usage of the code is as follows:
 ```
 % RICE toolbox parameter estimation example